complyue/Roo-NB/README.md

 ## Development

-This extension demonstrates how to create a VSCode extension that provides notebook manipulation capabilities for Roo using the Extension Tool API.
+This extension demonstrates how to create a VSCode extension that provides notebook manipulation capabilities via VSCode's built-in language model interface.